quaelin/idea/README.md

 ```

 **Relation**: an Idea subtype that, instead of containing free text, asserts a
-logical or otherwise meaningful relationship between other iids.
+logical or otherwise meaningful relationship between other iCids.
 There are
 numerous [types of Relations](./doc/RELATIONS.md), the simplest being "Negation".

 ```
-$ idea add R:Negation A=349t8ureughsiet7y45hteisuhtg
+$ relation R:Negation A=349t8ureughsiet7y45hteisuhtg
 dfg78yr5tuehrte875y859586495
 ```